 Students are advised that it is likely to work well if you take four units in Michaelmas Term, and a further two units in Hilary Term, when you will also be working on your dissertation.
-If you choose to take a course assessed by mini-project in Michaelmas Term, the mini project will be available from Friday of Week 7 with a submission deadline of 12noon on Thursday of Week 10.
-Hilary Term mini-projects will be released on Friday of Week 8, with a submission deadline of Wednesday of Week 11.
-Dissertation topics will be circulated very early in the course, and you will be expected to choose a topic in Michaelmas Term, and to work on the dissertation in Hilary Term and over the Christmas and Easter vacations.
+If you choose to take a course assessed by mini-project in Michaelmas Term, the mini-project will be available from Friday of Week 8 with a submission deadline of 12noon on Wednesday of Week -1 Hilary Term.
+Hilary Term mini-projects will be released on Friday of Week 8, with a submission deadline of Wednesday of Week -1 Trinity Term.
+It is not anticipated the mini-projects will take all this time: the projects are designed to be completed in 3-4 days, although further preparation and revision may be needed beforehand.
+Dissertation topics will be circulated very early in the course, and you will be expected to choose a topic in Michaelmas Term and to begin some preliminary work then.
+You will also work on the dissertation in Hilary Term and over the Christmas and Easter vacations.
 The dissertations will be submitted in early Trinity Term.
-You will then want to focus on revising for written examinations, which are at the end of Trinity Term.
+You will then focus on revising for the written examinations, which are at the end of Trinity Term.